Get thicker, fuller hair with dermatologist developed treatments

 You might be antsy to get minoxidil out of the bottle and onto your head.
 But just as you’re supposed to test a stain stick on an old shirt before making it your go-to coffee remover, it’s smart to do a minoxidil patch test first.

-For most women, skin reactions triggered by topical minoxidil are mild and go away on their own.
-Still, it’s always best to talk to your healthcare provider if you experience anything strange.
+For most women, skin reactions triggered by topical minoxidil are mild and usually go away on their own.
+And serious reactions are rare with this medication.

 Less Common Topical Minoxidil for Women Side Effects